jellena/casting-neural-nets-for-sea-shanties/README.md

 ### Data Collection
 For each site a custom [web scraper](./code/scrapers) was written to pull the song title and the accompanying lyrics into a csv file.

 The tools used for scraping were depending on how the sites were built.
-Primarily the python [requests](https://requests.readthedocs.io/en/master/) library was used but where sites had dynamic javascript the [selenium](https://www.selenium.dev/) webdriver was deployed.
+Primarily the python [requests](https://requests.readthedocs.io/en/master/) library was used but where sites had dynamic javascript the [selenium](https://www.selenium.dev/) webdriver was used as well.

 ### Data Cleaning
-For the neural network to learn the lyrics from each song need to be combined into one large corpus.
-All on letter characters were removed and every character was converted to lowercase as a first pass for model learning.
+Each song was lower cased, had the punctuation removed, and was then added to the final corpus of lyrics.

 ## Modeling
 [modeling-code](./code/model/model-building/model-building.ipynb)

-Model idea and code inspired by and copied from Jason Brownlee at https://machinelearningmastery.com/text-generation-lstm-recurrent-neural-networks-python-keras/
+Model inspiriation by Jason Brownlee at https://machinelearningmastery.com/text-generation-lstm-recurrent-neural-networks-python-keras/

-Idea is to feed in a line and have the model predict a number of characters afterwards in an effort to mimic song writing.
-Multiple seed lines ordered in different ways can be manipulated to become a chorus to give the songs the call response rhythm that is prevalent in many shanties.

 ### Model Preparation
 Model preparation consisted of two main parts